zwang378/BitcoinPriceMonitorDjango/README.md

 A simple web app shows important Bitcoin information only.
 You can see a few Bitcoin information on this web app.
 The purpose of this project is to implement the idea of MVC/MTV on Django.

+There is no database in this project.
+The data source is the real-time Bitcoin information provided by Bitstamp.

 Introduction
 ------------